Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 ## Introduction

-I started to record what I ate every day in July 2022 by a very incidental chance.
+I started to record my everyday meals in July 2022 by a very incidental chance.
 Since then, I spent most of my time in Hong Kong until I moved to Austin in July 2023.
 From my experience in Hong Kong, I was wondering whether people tend to eat better (to relax or to compensate) or simpler (to save time) when they are busy.
 However, my life and food patterns in Hong Kong were too complicated and unpredictable to verify this hypothesis.
 Considering the feasibility, I decide to estimate and predict my life and food patterns in Austin.

 When recording meals, there are potential discrepancies and biases due to my discretion.
 For example, if I have a brunch (at 10:00) and an